 Walks & self guided tours

-The 1 ½ - 2 hour Gunners’ Walk passes by former School of Artillery buildings and explores much of the heathland.
+The 1 ½ - 2 hour Sanctuary Loop passes by former School of Artillery buildings and explores much of the heathland.
 Highlights include the many flowering plants, diverse birdlife, and views of the city and harbour.
 Follow the signs starting at each entry point of the site or call into the Visitor Centre located in the Barracks Precinct for more information.